What is a PES?

 Call on an Interim Manager to manage a PSE

-The use of an interim manager is a solution that many companies favor today to carry out a PSE.
+Using an interim manager is a solution that many companies favor today to successfully carry out a PSE.

 The PSE is indeed a complex and stressful process for employees.
 The human stakes of a PSE are obviously significant and risk undermining the motivation of employees.

-In this context, an interim manager has its place.
+In this context, a PSE transition manager has his place.
 As a third party to the company, he brings an outside perspective and is not subject to internal pressures which can complicate the issues of the PSE.

 The interim manager can assist the company in defining the PSE strategy at different levels: